 Tanz Der Lemminge (Mantra ’71) Rating: A-

 Although this is sometimes cited as Amon Düül II’s masterpiece, I like Yeti better for several reasons.
 For one thing, Renate Knaup, whose beautifully haunting female voice had been the band’s secret weapon, barely appears but for brief moments on "Restless Skylight-Transistor-Child."
 Then again, at least the heavily accented, Bowie-ish male vocals (mostly Karrer I think) are much better this time, and most of the album is instrumental, anyway.
 As for the music, it’s more abstract and much less heavy than Yeti, instead delivering a looser, more expansive, rhythm-based brand of spacey mood music.
 The album starts with three amorphous, multi-sectioned songs ranging from 15:50 to 19:33 in length, before being followed by three shorter, more direct, and generally more consistently rocking tracks that my friend Trevor describes as "dance music for aliens."
 Then again, “Toxicological Whispering” isn’t exactly short at 7:48, and in general this isn’t the type of album you put on when going for a short ride to the corner store.
 Instead, this is an album that rewards repeat plays and a careful attention to detail.
 The album may not sink in at first, but these deceptively complex, intricately layered compositions, which feature all sorts of instrumentation such as sitars, mellotron, acoustic guitars, pianos, celestial organ a la Rick Wakeman, electric guitars/bass, and exotic percussion, eventually make sense.
-More than Yeti, this is a mood album and I for one found it more difficult to get into, as a track like the almost ambient "The Marilyn Monroe-Memorial-Church" starts slow and doesn’t really do all that much throughout its 18-minute duration (this album would've been improved immeasurably had this song been sequenced at the end like the filler tracks on Yeti).
-"Restless Skylight-Transistor-Child" also meanders and is boring at times in ways that Yeti rarely was, but fortunately the bulk of this wildly original (and often flat-out wild) song is terrific.
+More than Yeti, this is a mood album and I for one found it more difficult to get into, as a track like the almost ambient "The Marilyn Monroe-Memorial-Church" starts slow and doesn’t really do all that much throughout its 18-minute duration.
+"Restless Skylight-Transistor-Child" also meanders and is boring at times, but fortunately the bulk of this wildly original (and often flat-out wild) song is terrific.
 Better yet, the flawlessly multi-colored "Syntelman's March Of The Roaring Seventies" packs more interesting ideas within its almost 16-minutes than most bands can muster in an entire career, and the band occasionally lets loose with those jammy guitar-heavy blitzkriegs that made the best parts of Yeti so thrilling.
-I wish that this album had been a bit better focused, but eventually I've come to appreciate its "far out" ambiance, as again Amon Düül II have created their own unique, otherworldly universe (perfectly captured on the surreal album cover) that is not only addictive, but which gets better and better the more you get to know it.
+I wish that this album was better focused, but I've come to appreciate its "far out" ambiance, as again Amon Düül II have created their own otherworldly universe (perfectly captured on the surreal album cover) that is not only addictive, but which gets better the more you get to know it.

 send me an email